roy-ganz/toql/guide/src/3-api/3-query.md

 ### The QueryWith Trait

 The `query!` macro produces a `Query` type and can therefore further be altered using all methods from that type.
 One interesting method is `with`.
-It can be implemented for any custom type to enhance the query.
+It takes a QueryQith trait that can be implemented for any custom type to enhance the query.
 This is more powerful than `Into<Query>` because you can also access auxiliary parameters.

 Aux params can be used in SQL expressions.
 See the chapter on mapping XX for more information.